- Why TCI?

 What was it like to be a teacher in the COVID era?

 It was hard!
-I think my superintendent stated it best, “We are building this plane as we fly it!”
+My superintendent stated it best, “We are building this plane as we fly it!”
 There was lots of trial and lots of error!
-There were (are) so many difficult and challenging things remote learning.
-It pushed me to learn new technology, new teaching strategies, new ways to engage students through a computer.
-The silver lining- It united us as a team and as a school.
-We need(ed) each other for support both as educators and as friends.
+There were (are) so many challenging things in remote learning.
+It pushed me to learn new technology, teaching strategies, and ways to engage students through a computer.
+The silver lining is that it united us as a team and school.
+We need(ed) each other for support as educators and friends.

-When I look back on full remote learning and not having a clue how to make it work, I think about all the personal growth I had to make.
-I had to learn to use all sorts of technology, I had to learn to set boundaries- I could not work round the clock, I had to try and stay positive (that was hard many days), I mastered Google Meets..mostly.
+When I reflect on full remote learning and not knowing how to make it work, I think about all the personal growth I had to make.
+I had to learn to use all sorts of technology; I had to learn to set boundaries- I could not work round the clock; I had to try and stay positive (that was hard many days); I mastered Google Meets..mostly.
 I had to learn that the challenges were temporary.
-Life and teaching would not always look the way they did in those moments (the three longest months of my life :).
-It was challenging to get the students to complete work– I worried so much about how they were going to do the following year because they were falling so far behind.
+Life and teaching would not always look as they did in those moments (the three longest months of my life :).
+It was challenging to get the students to complete work– I worried so much about how they would do the following year because they were falling so far behind.
 Flash forward to this current year.
 Yeah, there are some gaps, but the kids are doing well.
 They are learning and growing.
-Mostly I will remember all the smiling faces when we played silly games in our Google Meets, or the “bring your pet to school day” pictures or the drive-by parades to birthdays and the end of school.
+Mostly I will remember all the smiling faces when we played silly games in our Google Meets, the “bring your pet to school day” pictures or the drive-by parades to birthdays and the end of school.

-Lastly, one teaching tip that you would like to share with other teachers?
+Lastly, would you like to share one teaching tip with other teachers?